 The students will be able to participate in practical exercises, which include traffic stops, building searches, firearms familiarization among others.

-WE ARE NO LONGER ACCEPTING APPLICATIONS FOR THE 2013 CLASS.
-IF YOU ARE INTERESTED IN APPLYING FOR THE 2014 CLASS YOU MAY DO SO AT ANY TIME.
+WE ARE ACCEPTING APPLICATIONS FOR THE 2017 CLASS.
+IF YOU ARE INTERESTED IN APPLYING FOR THE 2017 CLASS YOU MAY DO SO USING THE LINK BELOW.
+THE DEADLINE TO APPLY IS FEBRUARY 24, 2017.

 To Apply you must be 21 years of age or older, have no felony convictions, be a resident of the City of Brentwood or employed within the City of Brentwood and agree to a limited background check.
-Anyone interested in applying to the Citizens Police Academy may apply online or download the application form and return to the Police Department.
-Any questions regarding the Citizens Police Academy should be directed to Lieutenant Alan Hardcastle at (615) 371-0160 or E-Mail.
+Anyone interested in applying to the Citizens Police Academy may apply online or download the BPCA Application Form and return to the Police Department.
+Any questions regarding the Citizens Police Academy should be directed to Captain Alan Hardcastle at (615) 577-6041 or E-Mail.